giginc/cakephp3-driver-csv/README.md

 ```

 ## Models
-After that, you need to load Giginc\Json\ORM\Table in your tables class:
+After that, you need to load Giginc\Csv\ORM\Table in your tables class:

 ```php
 //src/Model/Table/ProductsTable.php